Responsible Foraging 101: Ethical Mushroom Harvesting Guide

 The recent surge in interest around wild mushrooms has been amazing.
 But it’s also brought increased pressure on ecosystems, especially when foraging becomes more extraction than appreciation.

 Overharvesting, trampling habitats, or misidentifying species doesn’t just ruin the moment.
-It can disrupt delicate networks that fungi support underground.
-Mycelium (the root-like structure of mushrooms) plays a vital role in forest health.
+It can disrupt delicate networks that fungi support underground. growing guides (the root-like structure of mushrooms) plays a vital role in forest health.

 So yes, you can forage—and you absolutely should!
 Just do it mindfully.